smartsheet-platform/smartsheet-sdk-tests/README.md

 Once the scenario file has been converted, you should verify that the scenarios look as expected.
 Make sure every request has a response, no Postman variables appear in the request, and all the data has been sanitized.

 ## Bundling Packages
+Building a package will require the `diff-extension.jar`.
+You can either extract the existing JAR from the `sdk_test_package.zip` or rebuild it by following these [build instructions](wiremock\smartsheet-diff-extension\README.md).

 To bundle a package, run the following in a bash terminal:

 ```bash